 Limited studies and no transparency

 Science does not take place in a vacuum.
 The timeline of science takes us from one hypothesis to another.
-And evidence-based digital marketing and SEO simply does have a scientific basis.
+And evidence-based digital marketing and SEO simply do have a scientific basis.
 I would like to advocate for a high-quality set of science-publication based processes, because these will directly influence our thinking and acting as SEO and marketing specialists.

 Ego makes us want to make everything visible to ourselves, and so we use science to show us what we can make visible in the moment.
 At the same time, science forces us to recognise the limits of our individual knowledge.
 On the timeline where science takes place, a free marketplace of ideas and ‘thinking together’, are essential for the realisation of high-quality truth-finding.

 The realisation of a high quality ‘thinking together’ through the studies that we publish, is extremely important.
 However, corporate interests, a lack of standardisation, and a commercialisation of knowledge, threaten our ability to do this.
 When we limit ourselves to the PR rooms of tech companies and agencies, we run the risk of being unable to reach an expert consensus as specialists.